prayers for anxiety in pregnancy

-The growing number of searches I see for “prayers for anxiety in pregnancy” has reaffirmed for me how worried, even desperate, women (and perhaps men) can be in the face of pregnancy.
-It is not always the blissful nine months of joy and expectation that the baby industry paints in pretty pastels.
+The growing number of searches I see for “prayers for anxiety in pregnancy” reaffirmed for me how worried, even desperate, women (and men) can be in the face of pregnancy.
+It’s not always the blissful nine months of joy and expectation that the baby industry paints in pretty pastels.

 There are lots of reasons to be anxious and troubled during pregnancy.

 Medical reasons: previous miscarriages, a history of infertility, underlying health concerns, unexpected prenatal diagnoses, prepartum depression.

 Financial reasons: an unplanned pregnancy, the loss of a job, the added strain of one more mouth to feed.

 Emotional reasons: uncertainty about parenthood, fears for its effect on a marriage or other relationship, stress about the responsibilities it brings.

 To say nothing of the run-of-the-mill pregnancy worries:

 Am I healthy?